 Sound risk and capital management are central to SpareBank 1 SMN long-term value creation.
-Internal control aims to ensure efficient operation and proper management of risks of significance for the attainment of business goals.
+Internal control shall contribute to ensuring efficient operation and proper management of risks of significance to the attainment of business goals.

 The group’s report on capital requirements and risk management, the Pillar 3 Report, contains a description of risk management, capital management and capital calculation.
-This report is available at smn.no.
+The report is available at smn.no.

 SpareBank 1 SMN aims to maintain a moderate risk profile and to apply risk monitoring of such high quality that no single event will seriously impair the bank’s financial position.
 The bank’s risk profile is quantified through targets for rating, risk-adjusted return, expected loss, necessary economic capital and regulatory capital adequacy.

 The board of directors reviews the group’s development in the main risk areas on a quarterly basis and reviews the internal control system on an annual basis.
 The board of directors of SpareBank 1 SMN has the main responsibility for setting limits to and monitoring the group’s risk exposure.
 The bank’s risks are measured and reported in accordance with the principles and policy adopted by the board of directors.

 Risk management at SpareBank 1 SMN underpins the group’s strategic development and goal attainment.
 Managements at the various companies in the group are responsible for risk management and internal control, and this is intended to ensure:

 The board of directors receives annually, from the internal auditor and external auditor, an independent assessment of the group’s risk and internal control function.
 The board monitors compliance with adopted frameworks, principles, and quality and risk objectives through: